 The report will be reviewed and approved by the project director and Advisory Board by April 30, 2019.

 In this final phase, the consultant will present the Phase III report to the advisory board and other audiences (including, but not limited to, SAA’s Congressional Papers Section, and contacts from the Association of Centers for the Study of Congress).
-The final presentation will be scheduled between May 1 and 15 and delivered via Zoom.
+The final presentation will take place on Tuesday, May 14 at 1 p.m.
+EST.